echeran/smile-of-murugan/webbook/conclusion.md

 *Studies*, Vol. II, Kuala Lumpur, 1969, 63-69.

-12. Marr, John Ralston, *The Eight* Tamil *Anthologies* with *special reference* to *Paṟanāṉūṟu and Patiṟṟuppattu.* Unpublished doctoral dissertation at the University of London, 1958.
+12. Marr, John Ralston, *The Eight* Tamil *Anthologies* with *special reference* to *Puṟanāṉūṟu and Patiṟṟuppattu.* Unpublished doctoral dissertation at the University of London, 1958.
 An excellent, critical treatment of all aspects of early Tamil classical poetry, including the prosody.